-have resided in them longer than 90 days are not discharged directly to the streets, shelter (ES), or other homeless assistance programs? - a.
-Foster Care □ Yes □ No b.
-Health Care □ Yes □ No c.
-Mental Health Care □ Yes □ No d.
-Correctional Facilities □ Yes □ No 24.
-Describe how the organization partners with local workforce development centers temployment opportunities.
-Click or tap here to enter text. to improve Equity and Representation 25.
-Does the organization have underrepresented individuals (BIPOC, LGBTQ+, etc.) is and leadership positions?
-Yes No in managerial 26.
-Does the organization's board of directors include representation from someone wi experience of homelessness? ☐ Yes ☐ No th lived 27.
-Does the organization have a process for receiving and incorporating feedback from lived experience? □ Yes □ No a.
+- 25. Does the organization have underrepresented individuals (BIPOC, LGBTQ+, etc.) in managerial and leadership positions?

+Yes No - 26.
+Does the organization's board of directors include representation from someone with lived experience of homelessness? □ Yes □ No - 27.
+Does the organization have a process for receiving and incorporating feedback from persons with lived experience? □ Yes □ No - a.
 If yes, how?
-Click or tap here to enter text. n persons with 28.
-What steps have you taken to identify barriers of participation faced by persons of and identities, particularly those overrepresented in the local homeless population?
-Click or tap here to enter text.
-29. What steps have you taken or will you take to lower or eliminate these barriers?
-Clause to enter text. ick or tap here 30.
-Describe the organization's plan to review participant outcomes data disaggregated ethnicity, gender identity, and/or age to identify disparities in your service provision any plans to collaborate with HMIS to develop a schedule for data review.
-If alread implementing, describe findings: Click or tap here to enter text. n, including 31.
-Describe the organization's plan to review whether programmatic changes are need program participant outcomes more equitable.
-If already implementing, describe fit Click or tap here to enter text.
+Click or tap here to enter text. - 28.
+What steps have you taken to identify barriers of participation faced by persons of different races and identities, particularly those overrepresented in the local homeless population?
+Click or tap here to enter text. - 29.
+What steps have you taken or will you take to lower or eliminate these barriers?
+Click or tap here to enter text. - 30.
+Describe the organization's plan to review participant outcomes data disaggregated by race, ethnicity, gender identity, and/or age to identify disparities in your service provision, including any plans to collaborate with HMIS to develop a schedule for data review.
+If already implementing, describe findings: Click or tap here to enter text. - 31.
+Describe the organization's plan to review whether programmatic changes are needed to make program participant outcomes more equitable.
+If already implementing, describe findings: Click or tap here to enter text.